Photo Courtesy of Texas Parks and Wildlife Department

 Why Revise the Ray Roberts Lake Master Plan?

-The initial Master Plan for Ray Roberts Lake was published in 1983 with a supplement published in 2001.
+The current Master Plan for Ray Roberts Lake was published in 1983 with a supplement published in 2001.
 Since then, many changes have taken place including major utility and highway construction, urbanization, and evolving recreational uses.
 The Plan and the land classifications are in need of revision to address changes in regional land use, population, outdoor recreation trends, and USACE management policy.
 Key topics to be addressed in the revised Master Plan include revised land classifications, new natural and recreational resource management objectives, recreation facility needs, and special topics such as invasive species management and protection of sensitive wildlife habitat.
 Public participation is critical to the successful revision of the Master Plan.